marsjupiter1/node-red-contrib-tuya-auth/README.md

 node tuya-get signs and makes a tuya http get request

+node tuya-post signs and makes a tuya http post request

 All keys and currently parameters need to be passed to the node.

 In practical use you'd create a flow with a link-call that populates your secret data.